-This section tests whether analysts probe cash flow prospects more thoroughly, and demonstrate more uncertainty and a greater propensity to challenge management when earnings disappoint.
-Table 4 presents univariate (Panel A) and multivariate (Panel B) evidence for performance prospects.
-Tables 5 and 6 report corresponding evidence for uncertainty and challenges to management, respectively.
+This section tests whether analysts probe cash flow prospects more thoroughly, demonstrate higher levels of uncertainty, and reveal a greater propensity to challenge management when earnings disappoint.
+Table 2 presents univariate (Panel A) and multivariate (Panel B) evidence for performance prospects.
+Tables 3 and 4 report corresponding evidence for uncertainty and challenges to management, respectively.
 Univariate analyses employ paired parametric (student t) and nonparametric (Wilcoxon) tests.
-Multivariate tests control for within-subject variation in firm- and announcement-level characteristics not captured by our matching method.
-The vector of control variables includes: natural logarithm of market capitalisation (Log MV), an indicator variable for negative reported earnings (Loss); forecast dispersion (Forecast disp) measured as the standard deviation of the last consensus quarterly forecast available on I/B/E/S prior to the corresponding quarterly earnings announcement (scaled by lagged share price); absolute quarterly earnings surprise (MedianFE) measured as the absolute value of the difference between IBES quarterly actual earnings and the last IBES quarterly median consensus forecast prior to the earnings announcement (scaled by lagged price); natural logarithm of analyst following (Log Analyst); indicator variables taking the value of one when the change in annual and seasonally-adjusted quarterly EPS are negative and zero otherwise ($\Delta QEPS < 0$); and the two-day cumulative abnormal return ending on the earnings announcement date (CAR) as a proxy for market sentiment and other information that could condition analysts' response to earnings news.
-Regressions are estimated using Generalised Estimating Equations (GEE) with an exchangeable correlation structure to account for dependency among matched pairs.12
+Multivariate tests control for withinsubject variation in firm- and announcement-level characteristics not captured by our matching method.
+The vector of control variables includes: natural logarithm of market capitalisation (Log MV) to control for changes in size that could affect the content of analysts' reports; an indicator variable for negative reported earnings (Loss) because losses are likely to attract more negative comments from analysts; forecast dispersion (Forecastdisp) measured as the standard deviation of the last consensus quarterly forecast available on IBES prior to the corresponding quarterly earnings announcement (scaled by lagged share price), because report content may vary with the level of market disagreement; absolute quarterly earnings surprise (MedianFE) measured as the absolute value of the difference between IBES quarterly actual earnings and the last IBES quarterly median consensus forecast prior to the earnings announcement (scaled by lagged price), because analysts' views may vary with the magnitude of the earnings surprise; the natural logarithm of analyst following (Log Analyst) as a control for differences in firms' information environment; an indicator variable taking the value of one when the change in seasonally-adjusted quarterly EPS is negative and zero otherwise ($\Delta QEPS < 0$), because investors penalise negative earnings growth; an indicator variable where firms announce other news concurrent with earnings (OtherInfo) to control for other information that could condition analysts' response to earnings news; and the two-day cumulative abnormal return ending on the earnings announcement date (CAR) as a proxy for market sentiment.
+Regressions are estimated using Generalized Estimating Equations (GEE) with an exchangeable correlation structure to account for dependency among matched pairs.14